Understanding Capital Gains Tax on Inherited Property

 When selling an inherited house in Chicago, understanding the tax implications is crucial for effective financial planning.
 The proceeds from such a sale can significantly impact your financial situation, especially when considering capital gains taxes.

 When you receive a property, the value is often raised to its fair market value at the time of inheritance.
 This can lower your taxable gains if you sell the property soon after.
-If the property’s value goes up even more before you sell it, though, you may have to pay more in capital gains taxes.
+If the property’s value increases even more before you sell it, you may have to pay more in capital gains taxes.

 Properly managing these funds can ensure that the sale of inherited real estate aligns with long-term financial goals while minimizing unnecessary tax burdens.